 - Amazon WorkMail — Best for AWS-Centric Users

-We like DreamHost as the best all-around email hosting provider because of its ease of use and versatility.
+In addition to being super affordable, we like like DreamHost because of its ease of use and versatility.
 It delivers everything the SMB could need in an email host for a low price.
-This is a fast and inexpensive option for obtaining a professional email address, especially for a small organization.
+With plans starting at just $1.67, it’s a fast and inexpensive option for obtaining a professional email address, especially for a small organization.

 DreamHost delivers stronger security features than expected, especially considering the low price it offers.
 It carries a highly effective defense against spam, viruses, malware, and phishing attacks.

 Users receive a strong mobile app with DreamHost, simplifying the process of working away from the office.
 All messages sync automatically between the web browser version and the mobile version.

 DreamHost unfortunately does not offer customer support by phone.
 It does have live chat and email support, though.